CONSERVATION WORK

 A copperhead from Ulster County, NY.
 2025.

 Timber rattlesnakes from a rare crevice / cave den in New York.
 A large number of snakes congregate here and remain huddled together on a rocky shelf in a horizontal cave before they retreat further into the rocks for the winter, and emerge again in the spring.
-Although never common in the northeast, I know of several extirpated crevice dens, and there were likely quite a few more since many were wiped out in colonial times.
+Although never common in the northeast, I know of several extirpated crevice dens, and there were likely quite a few more, before they were wiped out in colonial times.
 There were also perhaps more throughout the extent of pit viper occupation in this range, over the course of many thousands of years.
-Also included is a photo of a rattlesnake at this site in January, on an abnormally warm day, and a rare ‘copperhead crevice den’, from another location, consisting of a long thin slit above a multiple-species hibernaculum where gravid copperheads congregate in larger than average numbers to keep cool, and warm, in the summer.
+The second photo includes a black rat snake, third from right, which was interesting to witness, as I had never seen one at this site.
+The sizes of the snakes remain obscure in scale - all of them were heavy bodied, 3+ feet long.
+Also included is a photo of a rattlesnake at this site in January, on an abnormally warm day, and a rare ‘copperhead crevice den’, from a location in Shawangunk Mountains - a rocky ledge containing a long thin slit-like crevice at the edge of the cliff, above a multiple-species hibernaculum where gravid copperheads congregate in larger than average numbers to keep cool, and warm, in the summer.
 Photos from 2018-2025. *CLICK ON PHOTOS TO ENLARGE

 Photos of me in the field, 2025.
 Middle photo of me perched above a rattlesnake that crawled out of the small crevice den below to the edge of the rock, to sit next to me, not 3 feet away, then stretched out to pose, as I positioned myself on the rock above for the photo, exhibiting this rare behavior for any species of wild snakes. *CLICK ON PHOTOS TO ENLARGE